Postcards from a nervous world: Moments in time from life during the pandemic

 My pasta-making machine lies idle.
 There are no dinner parties, no menus to plan, no wandering in markets.
 And no pouncing on some prized ingredient found while shopping.

-Per Liljas, Uppsala, Sweden:
+Per Liljas, Uppsala, Sweden

 Finding bicycle parking in central Uppsala is usually a challenge.
-In this town of students and cobble stones, nearly everyone is on two wheels.
+In this town of students and cobblestones, nearly everyone is on two wheels.

-As the corona epidemic has grown, I’ve been waiting for this to change.
+As the coronavirus epidemic has grown, I’ve been waiting for this to change.
 For people to stay at home.
 But unlike our neighboring countries, Sweden’s schools and workplaces haven’t shut.
 People still gather by the river to soak up the early spring sun.
 And I find myself continuing to search for a free spot for my bike as I arrive for work in the mornings.

 The normalcy is naturally an illusion.
 More people ride bikes because they don’t feel safe on the bus.
-They soak up sun outdoors, but stay away from restaurants and public pools.
+They soak up sun outdoors but stay away from restaurants and public pools.
 I drop off my kids at day care, but their classes are half-empty, at best, and all the carefully planned teaching has been abandoned.
 Thousands have lost their jobs.

 Our government may have refused to take draconian steps against the virus.
 But, in a highly unusual address to the nation, the prime minister declared that we should all be prepared for further measures.

-Perhaps the milder restrictions we live under now are a curse, because it leaves us with all these decisions.
+Perhaps the milder restrictions we live under now are a curse because it leaves us with all these decisions.
 Would it be safe for family members from out of town to celebrate our son’s fifth birthday?
 For how long should my now-unemployed brother self-isolate before spending time with our parents?

 No one is used to a situation like this, but us Swedes may be particularly badly prepared.
 We don’t have any collective memory of hardships.
 Many of us feel entitled to freedoms, yet still count on the government to fix problems for us.
-Our society was polarizing already before.
+Our society was polarizing before.
 Solidarity seems to be on the rise.
 But there is also unease as to whether authorities are taking the appropriate steps.
 If nothing else, it is shaking people out of their comfort zones.

-Carrie Donovan, Gelsenkirchen, Germany:
+Carrie Donovan, Gelsenkirchen, Germany

 I got a coronavirus test on March 20.
 Yay?
-I actually went to the hospital seeking treatment for my weeks-long case of pneumonia and had been told over the phone to expect a blood test and chest x-ray.
+I actually went to a hospital seeking treatment for my weeks-long case of pneumonia and had been told over the phone to expect a blood test and chest X-ray.
 Over the phone, they said worries about covid-19 are no reason to come.
 But I had some symptoms.

 Hurriedly, I showered and piled a stack of belongings for my husband to deliver to the hospital if I had to stay overnight like last time.
 I made my way past the empty hand sanitizer dispenser at the entrance and introduced myself at the ER desk, as instructed, expecting to be examined and given treatment.